Cornell-RPAL/youbot-libs/README.md

-# youbot-libs
+# youbot-position-control
-General-purpose utilities and libraries for the Kuka youBot
+A ROS service for position control of the Kuka youBot